Bitcoin Verdict

 Without your own node

-• Your wallet connects to a third-party server
+• Your wallet leans on someone else's server

-• That server sees your addresses and IP
+• That server can see your addresses and IP

-• You trust them to give you accurate data
+• You are trusting them to give you accurate data

 With your own node